Emmanuerl/simple-validation-api/README.md

 # simple-validation-api
-a simple validation api implementation for an interview assessment.
+A simple validation api implementation for an interview assessment.